The Dominican Republic at a Glance

 Living in the Dominican RepubliciStockphoto

 Plantains and coconuts are characteristic for the Dominican cuisine.

-Currently, there are about 10 million people living in the Dominican Republic, with a median age of only 26 years.
-Family values, religion, and hospitality are the cornerstones of living in the Dominican Republic.
+Currently, there are about 10 million people living in the Dominican Republic, with a median age of only 27 years.
+Family values, religion, and hospitality are the cornerstones of life in the Caribbean country.
 Thus, it is not rare that three generations of the same family are living under one and the same roof, with the oldest male making the important decisions affecting the entire family.

 After we have taken a brief look at the country’s historical background in our article on moving to the Dominican Republic, it does not come as a surprise that Spanish is the official language of this country.
 Thus, before starting your life in the Dominican Republic, you should make sure to brush up on your Spanish language skills, even though your business partners might speak English.
 Expats living in the Dominican Republic may find it hard at times to understand the local population, even if they have a basic knowledge of the local language.

-Dominicanese and Dominicanisms (the local dialect with Dominican elements) can prove to be somewhat of a challenge for expats living in the Dominican Republic.
+Dominicanese and Dominicanisms (the local dialect with Dominican elements) can prove to be somewhat of a challenge for foreigners.
 However, it can also be great fun to learn these new words and phrases.
 For instance, a baby is called chí chí while small children are referred to as carajitos.
 While living in the Dominican Republic, you should be careful not to confuse bonche and boche: the former is simply a party, but the latter describes a scolding or disagreement.

 Dominican food is heavily influenced by Spanish cuisine with a touch of Caribbean spices and herbs here and there.
 While spending your life in the Dominican Republic, you should make sure to try food which is prepared “a la criolla” or “guisado”, which means your meat or your sea food will come in a tomato sauce with garlic, olives, onion, and cilantro.